-Documentation of Achievement of Infectious Diseases Learning Objectives complements infectious diseases epidemiology.
+Documentation of Achievement of Infectious Diseases Learning Objectives

+Doctoral students review their curriculum with an intradepartmental review committee.
+It is in this context, particularly, where the faculty assess the degree to which a student has adequately studied a discipline that complements infectious diseases epidemiology.
 (A student in the MPH program does not have an intradepartmental review, but students in this degree program are typically physicians, and thus their clinical skills serve as the desired complement to the infectious diseases epidemiology skills.)
 The grades for courses are also considered in the intradepartmental review.
 A low grade in a class that serves as the student's only exposure to a particular skill will likely result in a recommendation to take an additional class covering the skill.